Loose Parts Play – Is It Really A Thing?!

 - Freedom – offering children loose parts means there are no rules nor predetermined outcomes of how things are ‘meant’ to be used.
 Loose parts celebrates the process over the product in play.

-- Fine and gross motor skills – children involved in loose parts play are encourage to manipulate items through twisting, turning pinching and manipulating as well as lifting, maneuvering and moving.
+- Fine and gross motor skills – children involved in loose parts benefit from sensory play.
+They are encouraged to manipulate items through twisting, turning pinching and manipulating as well as lifting, maneuvering and moving.

 - Creativity & Imagination – offering children loose parts play opportunities and invitations encourages and supports them in being innovative and inventive whilst fostering a sense of discovery.
 Providing children with paper towel rolls and sticky tape, will it become a castle, or a dinosaur, a marble game, a trumpet?
 The options are only limited to their creativity and imagination.